ruslan-kl/defme.xyz/content/authors/admin/_index.md

 }
 </style>

 I have been working in the Data Science since 2017.
-Enjoy writing short tutorials.
-Recently have been involved in teaching Data Science [courses](https://devrepublik.com/data-science/) (online and offline).
-Personal area of interest is how computer science can boost healthcare field.
+Recently have been involved in teaching Data Science [courses](https://devrepublik.com/data-science/) (online and offline) and webinars.
+I really enjoy writing short tutorials.Personal area of interest is how computer science can boost healthcare field.
 I like both R and Python the same.

 My life credo is "Never stop learning".
 When I am not learning, I am travelling or hiking.